 5] Change the power supply unit

-Those who are a little familiar with hardware, can try this solution themselves.
+Those who are a little familiar with the hardware can try this solution themselves.

 - Change the power adapter if it is a laptop and check if it helps.